- What is RSA?

 Responsible Service of Alcohol.
-It is a 6½ hour (1-day) course required by law for anyone working on licensed premises where alcohol is served.
+It is a 1-day course required by law for anyone working on licensed premises where alcohol is served.
 It teaches you your legal responsibilities and harm minimisation requirements when you are serving alcohol – or if you work around its delivery or management – such as with Security, Gaming staff or even liquor sales and promotion.
 You will also learn about fake ID’s, how to recognise signs of intoxication and sensible methods and practices to deal with minimising the effects of intoxication.
 It is a lot of common sense put into legal terms.
 This course is all theory; you will learn nothing about pouring drinks, you will need to enrol in our practical bar skills course for that.

 Your RSA Statement of Attainment (as issued by BarMax), is valid in Western Australia and shortly Northern Territory and South Australia.

-Some employers may ask you to provide a photo competency card even though your paper certificate is still valid (according to the NSW OLGR).
+Some employers may ask you to provide a photo competency card even though your paper certificate is still valid (according to the L&GNSW).
 Is is your choice whether to risk upsetting your employer or sit a new course which you will be required to do in the near future to obtain your Photo Competency Card.
 You CANNOT exchange, swap or RPL your paper certificate for a photo competency card, you must sit a new RSA course.

 Responsible Conduct of Gambling.
-It is a 6½ hour (1-day) course required by law for anyone working around poker machines in hotels and registered clubs, to teach you your legal responsibilities, harm minimisation requirements, and what to do if approached by a problem gambler whilst you are in the gaming area.
+It is a 1-day course required by law for anyone working around poker machines in hotels and registered clubs, to teach you your legal responsibilities, harm minimisation requirements, and what to do if approached by a problem gambler whilst you are in the gaming area.
 The responsibilities are not limited purely to Gaming Room staff – as bar staff often have gaming patron contact.
 This course is another proactive measure by the NSW government.

 Most hotels and Clubs prefer to have staff that can work anywhere.
 If a “pokie” patron wanders to the bar —that bar person must have their RCG.
 Without an RCG qualification, you may not be considered for employment in most clubs and hotels – and about 70% of jobs in licensed premises.
 Having your RCG gives you more job opportunities.